 Are you wondering if there’s a pre pregnancy workout plan you can follow to help you conceive?
 While there isn’t one specific exercise or series of exercises that will increase your fertility, introducing a healthy lifestyle can help increase your chances of success.

 Maintaining a healthy body weight is not only important for overall health, it has a positive effect on both women and men’s fertility health.
 One way to measure whether you’re in a healthy weight range is using the Body Mass Index or BMI.
 You can easily calculate your BMI using your height and weight with the formula BMI = kg/m2.
-In this equation, kg is your weight in kilograms and mis your height in meters squared.
+In this equation, kg is your weight in kilograms and m2 is your height in meters squared.

 If women or men are overweight or underweight, it can take longer to conceive.
 Overweight and underweight women are at an increased risk of ovulation disorders.
 Men who are overweight or obese have decreased sperm quality and fertility potential over men who are of a healthy weight.
 Furthermore, being a healthy weight increases the chances of getting pregnant and reduces the risk of complications during pregnancy.
 Women who are obese take longer to get pregnant and have a higher risk of miscarriage, hypertension, pre-eclampsia, gestational diabetes, blood clotting, caesarean birth, and other complications.